-Starting with CDH 5.5 dynamic allocation, which adds and removes executors dynamically, is enabled.
+Dynamic allocation, which adds and removes executors dynamically, is enabled by default.
 To explicitly control the number of executors, you can override dynamic allocation by setting the --num-executors command-line flag or spark.executor.instances configuration property.

 Consider also how the resources requested by Spark fit into resources YARN has available.
-The relevant YARN properties are:
+The relevant YARN properties